-DPM Research is primarily composed of three partners.
-Nevertheless, we assemble specialized teams of senior level researchers and project managers to fit project requirements and provide customized project management, training, and applied research services to various clients.
+DPM Research, legally constituted as Díaz Pinsent Mercier Research Inc., is a small firm assembles specialized teams of senior level researchers and project managers to fit project requirements and provide customized project management, training, and applied research services to various clients.

 Meet our team

 Victoria E. Díaz is an economist, policy analyst and post-secondary education expert with approximately twenty years of professional experience.